appium/appium-flutter-driver/README.md

 ## Usage
 If you are unfamiliar with running Appium tests, start with [Appium Getting Starting](http://appium.io/docs/en/about-appium/getting-started/) first.

+Your Flutter app-under-test (AUT) must be compiled in `debug` or `profile` mode, because `Flutter Driver does not support running in release mode.`.
+Also, ensure that your Flutter AUT has `enableFlutterDriverExtension()` before `runApp`.

 This snippet, taken from [example dir](https://github.com/truongsinh/appium-flutter-driver/tree/master/example), is a script written as an appium client with `webdriverio`, and assumes you have `appium` server (with `appium-flutter-driver` installed) running on the same host and default port (`4723`).
 For more info, see example's [README.md](https://github.com/truongsinh/appium-flutter-driver/tree/master/example/README.md)

 ```js